twomodo/ideas/ideas/003-focusmate/problem.md

 ❌ **Problems:**
 - Usually single-user, not connected
-- Rarely integrate with virtual presence or teams
+- Lack of deep integration with mobile platforms